 SIMMS G4 PRO WADING BOOT : NEW FOR 2020!

 The New Simms G4 Pro Wading Boot was engineered from the ground up to be the highest performing wading boot ever built.
 It is a perfect combination of agitily and durability to provide season after season of comfortable, sure-footed wading.
 The G4 Pro Boot features a vacuum-molded, stitchless TPU overlay to provide a sleek but burly lightweight resistance to abrasion and a low-profile lacing system with non-corrosive hardware to minimize line catch.
-The interior of the G4 Boot is built with a closed-cell molded foam allowing for a roomy toe box and a form fitted heel pocket for all-day comfort and stability.
+The interior of the G4 Boot is built with a closed-cell molded foam allowing for a roomy toe box and a form fitted heel pocket for all-day comfort and stability, no more of those toe-squashing long days on the water.
 The wading-specific Vibram Idrogrip outsole is co-molded to the boot's upper and includes 10 non-corrosive threaded recepticles for securely mounting Alumibite or Hardbite Cleats depending on wading conditions and each anglers needs.

 - TPU overlays for added durability